adbuerger/casiopeia/README.rst

 casiopeia is still in it's testing state, and does not yet contain all the features it will provide in future versions.
 Therefore, you should check for updates on a regular basis.

 For an installation guide, a tutorial on how to use casiopeia and a detailed documentation, please visit `the manual pages <http://casiopeia.readthedocs.io/>`_ .

-**New and experimental:** `try casiopeia live in your browser <https://141.52.38.152/notebooks/casiopeia_demo.ipynb>`_ [#f1]_

-.. [#f1] This service is at the moment limited to one user at a time, due to restricted resources.
-If your computations do no start immediately, there's probably another user testing casiopeia at the moment.